 Tonight, during the two-hour premiere of Agent Carter (ABC, Tuesdays, 8/7C) – a pretty spiffy show to be sure – the full-size teaser of Ant-Man got its national premiere.
 It actually looked to be quite interesting.
 If you missed it, check it out following the jump.
 Ant-Man opens on July 17th.

 After a tonally confused beginning and terrific middle episode filled with all kinds of invention, The Hobbit: The Battle of the Five Armies brings Peter Jackson’s six-movie Tolkien binge to close with a rousing mid-point finale that both wraps up the story and sets the stage for the Lord of the Rings trilogy quite nicely.

 Barely 24 hours after the news that Marvel’s Ant-Man had begun production, we have the first photo of Paul Rudd as Ant-Man-to-be, Scott Lang.
 He looks a little worse for wear as he stands framed by one of the most recognizable landmarks in America.
 Check out the photo after the jump.

+The Marvel Movie Universe is about to get smaller.
+Production began today on Marvel’s Ant-Man, shooting for a release date of July 17, 2015.
 After a great deal of positive buzz for the film, Ant-Man changed directors when Edgar Wright left the project over ‘creative differences.’
 Peyton Reed has stepped in as the film’s director […]

 It’s no Return of the King, but The Hobbit: The Desolation of Smaug is a better movie than An Unexpected Journey in virtually every respect.